C2SP/C2SP/tlog-checkpoint.md

 newlines (U+000A).

  1. The first line is the **origin**, a unique identifier for the log identity which issued the checkpoint.
-Like note key names, it MUST be non-empty, well-formed UTF-8 containing neither Unicode spaces nor plus (U+002B), and it SHOULD be a schema-less URL, such as `example.com/log42`.
-This is only a recommendation to avoid collisions, and clients MUST NOT assume that the origin is following this format.
+The origin MUST be non-empty, and it SHOULD be a schema-less URL containing neither Unicode spaces nor plus (U+002B), such as `example.com/log42`.
+This is only a recommendation to avoid collisions, and clients MUST NOT assume that the origin is following this format or that the URL corresponds to a reachable endpoint.

  2. The second line is the **tree size**, the ASCII decimal representation of the number of leaves in the tree, with no leading zeroes (unless the tree is